Facts About the Florida Keys Pin 3

 Key Lime Pie

 1. Craft beer aficionados shouldn’t miss the Islamorada Beer Company’s selection.
 If you get the chance to visit the brewery for a tasting session, do it.
-Otherwise, you can order the sparkling hops elixir in some bars, as well as in most supermarkets and liquor stores.
-Just between us, Naddya’s favorite is the 5.1% Session IPA called Channel Marker.
+Otherwise, you can find the sparkling hops elixir in bars, as well as in most supermarkets and liquor stores.
+Just between us, my favorite is the 5.1% Session IPA called Channel Marker.

 You’ll hardly find another place in the world where you can pack so many awesome fishing, diving, and wildlife adventures into your vacation.